Germany asks military to provide safe storage for COVID-19 vaccines

 “We would do the same in this case,” he said regarding the storage of vaccines, adding that talks with the health ministry on this were ongoing.

-Pfizer and BioNTech became the first drugmakers on Monday to release successful vaccine trial data, saying their product had shown to be more than 90% effective.
+Pfizer PFE.N and BioNTech 22UAy.F became the first drugmakers on Monday to release successful vaccine trial data, saying their product had shown to be more than 90% effective.

 Our Standards: The Thomson Reuters Trust Principles.